Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

             - All right.
     - Flake8 results
         - Left me with:
-            - several avoid using null=True on string-based fields such CharField/TextField.
-            - two local variable 'e' is assigned to but never used.
             - one F401 'checkout.signals' imported but unused.
             - one F401 'subprocess' imported but unused.
-        As I understand it I can ignore all of these.
+        As I understand it I can ignore both.
+The first one since I have a signals.py file which shows I do use signals.
+The later since this is part of the VS Code file automatically generated.

 ## Testing User Stories
 The most common path through the website for an anonymous user will be the homepage and then search for a particular piece of clothing via the search bar, click on the button or one of the menu items to view multiple items on a page and scrolling through them.
 Another frequent path would be from Homepage to the Register page.